bitburner-official/bitburner-src/src/Documentation/doc/en/programming/remote_api.md

 # Remote API

 Bitburner can connect to a WebSocket server, and then that server can read and write Bitburner data via some APIs.
 The most common usage of this feature is to synchronize files between Bitburner and an external system.
-With a Remote API tool, you can write their scripts in any text editor and synchronize their scripts with Bitburner.
+With a Remote API tool, you can write your scripts in any text editor and synchronize your scripts with Bitburner.

 This is how this feature works: